uiceds/syllabus/manuscript.md

 #### Deadlines
 If you are unable to meet a particular deadline, it is your responsibility to make prior arrangements with the instructor for that given week.
 Otherwise, work submitted later than 1 day late will receive 10% penalty, and work submitted later than 2 days late will not be considered for grading unless consent has been given by the instructor.

+#### Regrades

+Requests for regrading homeworks, exams, and project deliverables must be submitted in writing within one week of receiving the initial grade.

 #### Instructor Responses
 ##### Instructor Feedback Turnaround Time